Stochastic coalescence in logarithmic time: Introduction

 \subsection{New results}

 In this work we study the stochastic coalescence process with two main consequences.
-First, we provide a rigorous lower bound confirming that this process w.h.p.\ requires a super-logarithmic number of rounds to terminate.
-Second, we identify the vulnerability in the protocol, namely the choice of which merge-request a cluster should approve: While the original choice seems promising in order to maintain the balance between clusters, it turns out that typical deviations in cluster-sizes are likely to be amplified by this rule and lead to irreparably unbalanced configurations.
+First, we provide a rigorous lower bound confirming that this process w.h.p. requires a super-logarithmic number of rounds to terminate.
+Second, we identify the vulnerability in the protocol, namely the choice of which merge-request a cluster should approve.
+While the original choice seems promising in order to maintain the balance between clusters, it turns out that typical deviations in cluster-sizes are likely to be amplified by this rule and lead to irreparably unbalanced configurations.
 On the other hand, we show that a simple modification of this rule to favor the smallest incoming request is already enough to guarantee coalescence in $O(\log n)$ rounds w.h.p.
-(Here and in what follows we let $f \lesssim g$ denote that $f = O(g)$ while $f \asymp g$ is short for $f \lesssim g \lesssim f$.)
+[Here and in what follows we let $f \lesssim g$ denote that $f = O(g)$ while $f \asymp g$ is short for $f \lesssim g \lesssim f$.] \begin{theorem} The uniform coalescence process $\mathcal{U}$ coalesces in $\tauc (\mathcal{U}) \gtrsim\log n \cdot \frac{\log\log n}{\log\log\log n}$ rounds w.h.p.
+Consider a modified \textup{size-biased} process $\mathcal{S}$ where every accepting cluster $\cC_i$ has the following rule: \begin{itemize} \item Ignore requests from clusters of size larger than $|\cC_i|$. \item Among other requests (if any), select one issued by a cluster $\cC_j$ of smallest size. \end{itemize} Then the coalescence time of the size-biased process satisfies $\tauc (\mathcal{S}) \asymp\log n$ w.h.p. \end{theorem}